New year, new challenges. It’s time to kit up and lay the groundwork to make 2021 your best year yet.

 If you wear shoes that were designed for running, they’re likely to have a higher heel-drop and added cushioning to protect your joints from the repeated impact as you pound the pavement.
 Your foot is supported for forward, heel-toe motion.
 In the short-term, they might feel comfortable but could hinder your performance and even cause injury in the long-term.

 Instead of cushioning, gym-specific shoes will have a very flat, thin and flexible sole.
 This allows you to land properly if you’re doing any plyometric jumps and it gives you a stable base to lift, push off and pivot.
 They’re designed for multi-directional movement rather than simply forwards so they’re more versatile for a range of gym-based activity.
-The Reebok Nano 8 is a popular choice and has the advantage of a breathable Nanoweave upper so your feet will stay cool.

 Be your best supporter